Headlines Tour: Critical reception

 The Headlines Tour gained positive reviews from critics.
 Evening Times reviewed the tour stating, Pop princesses the Saturdays would have wowed Glasgow audience any day of the week with their sell-out Headlines tour. [...] who wore sparkly, sequined outfits, to the Clyde Auditorium.

 Kirstin Lynn of STV has mixed reviews of the tour.
 She first labelled the tour as a "pop sermon" with an audience made-up largely of teens and kids.
-She went on to say; Finally, rising from the depths of the stage, The Saturdays are produced like jewelled Barbies, fresh from the box with most recent hit Higher and choreography more impressive than their singing in the up-tempo number.
-As they tackle the staircase, mandatory for all pop stage setups, it becomes apparent that much like horse racing, you cheer when your favourite takes the lead.
+The next thing she said was: "Finally, rising out of the bottom of the stage, The Saturdays are packaged as jeweled Barbies with their most recent hit 'Higher' and their dance routine better than their vocals in the fast paced number.
+With them ascending the stairs, which is mandatory in all pop stage performances, it becomes clear that, like horse racing, you root for the one you like to win."
 Then later stating Frankie Sandford was the Cheryl Cole of the group.
 She also spoke about the group's harmonies saying they their solo vocals are much stronger than their group harmonies.
 Then later cutting the band some slack by saying, though these are often sung whilst bounding around the stage, fun being a bigger concern for the vastly preteen audience than tuning.

 Emma Kay of the Chronicle Live see started the review off by saying the Saturdays fans "just can't get enough", she then went on to say, A sell-out crowd packed Newcastle City Hall to see the girl band strut their stuff – and boy did they deliver!
 She stated that the group was in the process by saying "the audience was treated to a dazzling array of costumes with several changes, each outfit smaller than the last from short, leather dresses to hotpants and lots and lots of sequins." she complimented the girl's vocals by saying "As well as their singing, what they bring to the show is the real performance element – a strong sense of showmanship and energy."